edmondt/Alienware-Aurora-R11-OSX-Install-Opencore/README.md

 Obviously I have to swap out the GPU, I purchased and replaced it with the MSI RX5700XT.

+Updated Second Version
+The config is based on: https://github.com/michaelsunzy/Hackintosh-Alienware-R11-OpenCore-i9-10900KF-Z490
+- Made Updates to Supper Multiple Monitors with mt video card (6900xt)
+- Try to change your BIOS settings to this: https://www.reddit.com/r/hackintosh/comments/qwxddn/alienware_aurora_r11_hackintosh/
+- Stable enough for daily use now, it is on BigSur.

+First Version:
 The config file is based on: https://hackintosher.com/forums/thread/success-guide-opencore-gigabyte-z490-gaming-x-i7-10700-monterey-big-sur-catalina.10745/
 Running on Opencore 0.73

 What is working?